scnwwu/vscode-sas-extension/README.md

 ### Snippets

 Snippets are lines of commonly used code or text that you can insert into your program.
-The SAS Extension includes a large number of snippets for SAS functions and procedures to help you write SAS programs more quickly.
+The SAS Extension includes a few snippets for SAS functions and procedures to help you write SAS programs more quickly.

 To access the list of snippets for a function or procedure:

 - Type the name of a function or procedure in your SAS program.
-This example shows a snippet for the PROC ACCESS statement.
+This example shows a snippet for the PROC DS2.
   <img src="doc/images/Snippets.PNG"/>

 ### Code folding and outline